nsvoboda/SNACKR/README.md

 ## Purpose

-// Purpose will go here
+// Purpose will go here...

 ## Table of Contents
 - [Built With](#built-with)